Student grants for undergraduates

 Applicants must have qualified for the standard maintenance grant.
 In addition, total reckonable income in the last full tax year must be below a certain limit.
-For the academic year 2015/2016, the last full tax year was 2014, and total reckonable income in 2014 must not have been more than 22,703.
-For this special rate of grant only, Qualified Child Increases paid with social welfare payments are not counted as reckonable income.

 If you are assessed on your parents income, on 31 December of the previous tax year, one of your parents must have been claiming a long term social welfare payment or Family Income Supplement, or else participating in a designated programme, such as a Community Employment Scheme.
 For students who are assessed on their own income, on 31 December of the previous tax year you must have been getting one of these social welfare payments or participating in a designated programme.

 Student Universal Support Ireland (SUSI) is the single awarding authority for all new student grant applications.
 Before SUSI was established, grant applications were handled by local authorities and Vocational Education Committees, which have now been replaced by Education and Training Boards (ETBs).
 Renewals of existing grants are generally handled by the body that initially issued them.